 Like collars, beds and bowls, dog foods aren’t always one-size-fits-all.
 Large and giant breed dogs, particularly during puppyhood, have unique nutritional needs that should be considered when choosing an appropriate dog food.

 Aim for steady, not rapid, growth

-Some pet parents mistakenly believe that feeding extra food to their large breed puppy so that he grows as much and as fast as possible is best for the puppy’s development.
-While large and giant breed puppies may have the potential for rapid growth, it really isn’t healthy for their bones and joints.
+Some pet parents mistakenly believe that feeding extra food to their large breed puppy so that they grow as much and as fast as possible is best for the puppy’s development.
+While large and giant breed puppies have the potential for rapid growth, it really isn’t healthy for their bones and joints.
 And extra body weight can stress the immature and developing skeleton.
 When large breed puppies are overfed, they are prone to developing bone and joint problems such as hip dysplasia, osteochondritis dissecans (inflammation of cartilage and bone) or panosteitis (painful inflammation of the outer surface of the long bones in the legs).

 So what’s a pet owner to do?

 Feed your large breed canine companion a puppy food that’s complete and balanced to promote a steady, healthy growth rate.
 Ideally, you’ll want to feed a large breed puppy formula.
 Studies show too many calories and inappropriate amounts of calcium can negatively affect the development of the skeleton.
-Feeding your large or giant breed pup for steady growth instead of maximum growth still lets him reach his full (and large!) size, because adult size is primarily determined by genetics.
+Feeding your large or giant breed pup for steady growth instead of maximum growth still lets them reach their full (and large!) size, because adult size is primarily determined by genetics.
 It just may take a little longer when done at a slower pace that allows healthy bone development.

 Large breed puppy foods are different